ecadlabs/taquito/docs/batch-api.md

  * Counter 1122148 already used for contract tz1VSUr8wwNhLAzempoch5d6hLRiTh8Cjcjb (expected 1122149))"
  */
 ```

-Tracking the confirmation of transactions and the update of the transaction counter can be very frustrating and cumbersome, this is why Taquito provides the Batch API.
-The Batch API allows you to group all your transactions together and emit them at once under the same transaction counter value and the same transaction hash.
+Taquito provides the Batch API because tracking the confirmation of transactions and the update of the transaction counter can be very frustrating and cumbersome. this is why  The Batch API allows you to group all your transactions together and emit them at once under the same transaction counter value and the same transaction hash.

 ## How does it work?